Don’t Miss These 7 Recordkeeping Requirements for FMLA Compliance

 5. Benefits and Policies

-Employers should keep all written policies regarding employee benefits, policies, and practices regarding taking paid or unpaid leave.
-Employers can require employees to use paid leave for all or part of their FMLA leave.
-A policy requiring the use of PTO or other leave should be written and maintained as part of your FMLA records.
+Employers should maintain written policies regarding employee benefits, policies, and practices regarding taking paid or unpaid leaves of absence.
+Employers can require employees to use any accrued paid leave for all or part of their FMLA leave.
+A policy requiring the use of PTO or other leave should be written and maintained as part of the organization’s FMLA records.
+All employees should also have access to this policy and review it regularly.

 - Policies and procedures regarding the company’s policy of FMLA leave

-- Policies regarding if employees are required to take paid leave during FMLA leave
+- Policies outlining whether employees are required to take accrued paid leave (PTO, vacation time, sick leave) during FMLA leave

 - Employee benefits information